The double-slit diffraction experiment

 P(0).
 The spectral power at zero frequency, P(0), represents the total light intensity recorded by the camera.
 It corresponds to the DC component of the FFT and reflects the overall brightness of the diffraction pattern.

 P(K).
-The prominent peak power P(K), at frequency F(K), arises from the periodic fringe structure of spacing δ within the central diffraction band.
-It reflects the fringe visibility (V)—the contrast between bright and dark interference fringes due to two-slit interference
+The main peak power P(K), at frequency F(K), arises from the periodic fringe structure of spacing δ within the central diffraction band.
+It reflects the fringe visibility (V)—the contrast between bright and dark interference fringes due to two-slit interference.

-The double-slit experiment investigates whether human intention can reduce the spatial coherence of light, as indicated by a decrease in the spectral ratio R = P(K)/P(1).
-In parapsychological terms, it tests the so-called "Mind–Matter Interaction hypothesis."
+The double-slit experiment was designed to test whether human intention can reduce the spatial coherence of light, as indicated by a decrease in the spectral ratio R = P(K)/P(1).
+In related terminology, it tests the often termed "Mind–Matter Interaction hypothesis."

 The Reasoning

-Accordingly, to test for a Mind–Matter Interaction, the experiment seeks a systematic reduction in R during intervals of focused mental attention.
+Accordingly, the experiment tests the mind–matter interaction hypothesis by examining whether R shows a systematic reduction during intervals of focused mental attention.

 (*) On the question of wavefunction collapse in a double-slit diffraction experiment, Fotini Pallikari.
 (2012). arXiv:1210.0432 [quant-ph], https://arxiv.org/ftp/arxiv/papers/1210/1210.0432.pdf).